WHO WE ARE

 Sue became serious about kayaking in 2006, obtaining her first ACA Instructor certification in the Spring of 2007.
-On the fast track, she became an owner of Sea Kayak Carolina in early 2008.
-She keeps our books in order (Sue is a Certified Public Accountant), brings over 25 years of business acumen to the shop, and most importantly, loves to share her passion for kayaking with others.
+On the fast track, she became a founder of Sea Kayak Carolina in 2008.
+She loves to share her passion for kayaking with others.
 She is an awesome instructor, and was awarded her ACA Coastal Kayak Open Water (L 4) Instructor certification by Dale Williams in September 2008, and was certified by as an ACA Open Water Coastal Kayak Instructor Trainer in the Fall of 2011 (mentored by Josh Hall).
 Sue has trained with Tom Nickles, Gordon Brown, Jen Kleck, Steve Sherrer, Hadas Feldman, Jean Totz, Jeff Allen, Josh Hall and Dale Williams.
 Sue's primary sea kayak is a NDK Pilgrim.

 Sue is an ACA Coastal Kayak Instructor Trainer Level 3, and Coastal Kayak Open Water Instructor, Level 4.

 William has managed the shop in addition to being a full-time kayak instructor and guide.
 He was born and raised in the Charleston area and has been playing in the local waters since before he learned to walk — He did take a sabbatical from living here to serve 20-years in the U.S. Air Force, returning to the area fulltime when he retired in the spring of 2008.